 Mouth: – It is a semi-oval slit bounded by upper and lower lips and is present at the ventral side.

-Buccal Cavity: It is a wide cavity containing sharp-pointed backwardly directed homodont and polyphyodont types teeth.
+Buccal Cavity: It is a wide cavity containing sharp-pointed backwardly directed homodont and polyphyodont types of teeth.
 These are mainly used merely to prevent the escape of prey.
 The mucous membrane is raised to form the tongue which is glandular and muscular.

 Pharynx: A large wide chamber opens through five vertical slits called internal gills slits which open into gills.
 The mucous membrane contains numerous denticles to prevent the escape of prey.

 Oesophagus: The pharynx opens into a short narrow thick, muscular oesophagus containing rugae.
-It remains closed, except during swallowing of food, to check the entry of water into the stomach.
+It remains closed, except during the swallowing of food, to check the entry of water into the stomach.
 It opens into the stomach, through the oesophageal valve.